 The health and wellbeing of our people is imperative to Petra’s continued success.

 By encouraging a healthy, energised workforce, we are able to ensure higher productivity levels, thereby improving our performance.
 It also enables us to increase employee motivation and engagement and to cultivate an industrious workplace, whilst minimising absence.

 The promotion of employee wellbeing at Petra includes initiatives to increase awareness of stress, mental health issues, lifestyle-related conditions (such as diabetes and hypertension) and to encourage and support a healthy lifestyle amongst our staff.

 In South Africa, all full-time, permanent South African employees need to belong to a recognised and approved Medical Aid Fund, with the Company making a contribution towards monthly premiums.
 In Tanzania, subsidised primary health care is provided to employees, dependants and external communities by the Williamson Diamonds Hospital, which is owned and operated by the mine.

 In addition to Primary Health Care and Occupational Health services, we offer employees in South Africa a comprehensive wellness care programme through the Careways Group.
 Careways’ services include lifestyle, psychological, financial, legal, and substance dependence counselling and assistance, and are offered anonymously and free of charge (within certain limits) to employees and their families.
 For more information on the services offered by Careways, please refer to www.carewaysgroup.com.

-Information and advice regarding overall employee wellness is included in our dedicated Company newsletter, “Live Sharp”, which appears monthly and is reinforced through other Company communication.
-See an example copy of this publication below.
+Information and advice regarding overall employee wellness is included in our dedicated Company newsletter, “Live Sharp”, which appears monthly and is reinforced through other Company communication..

 The key community health issues that impact our operations are HIV/AIDS, tuberculosis and, in the case of the Williamson mine in Tanzania, malaria.